mobizt/Firebase-ESP8266/src/README.md

 #### Determine the server connection status

-return **`Boolean`** type status indicates whether the Firebase Data object is connected to server or not.
+return **`Boolean`** type status indicates whether the Firebase Data object is connected to the server or not.

 ```C++
 bool httpConnected();